 Location: San Diego

-Ticket Price: The Whaley House offers several events on different dates in October, including Past & Presence Ghost Tours for $25, Ghost Hunting Tours for $50 and a special event on Halloween, with daytime and nighttime slots available for $15.
+Ticket Price: The Whaley House offers multiple exciting events in October, including Past & Presence Ghost Tours for $25, Ghost Hunting Tours for $50 and a special event on Halloween, with daytime and nighttime slots available for $15.

 7. The Myrtles Plantation

 Ticket Price: The Myrtles Plantation offers guided group mystery tours for $15 per person.
 You can also take a free, self-guided tour of the grounds.

 Now a bed and breakfast, the Myrtles Plantation dates back to 1796, so it probably has its share of skeletons in the closet.
 Legend has it that lawyer and plantation resident William Winter sought the help of a voodoo princess named Chloe when his young daughter became ill.
 However, the child died despite her efforts, leading Winter to have Chloe hanged from a tree.

 Winter himself died a few years later, after being shot just outside the home.

 Ticket Price: General admission is $24 to $39, depending on the day of the week you want to visit.
 Dark Harbor also offers a limited $20 Happy Haunting Hour admission for early arrivers.